Clarion12/cla_Odbc/README.md

 calling a scalar function,
 calling a stored procedure with a table valued parameter, the table input can be used to insert, update and delete rows.

+There is a backup of a small 2014 database, file name is odbcdemo.bakup.  the .bakup extension ise used because .bak files are in the git ignore.  be sure to change the default extension when restoring.